Vishvander007/Vishvander007/README.md

 ### 🌐 Web Development
 - **Frontend**: HTML, CSS, JavaScript, and **React** for building interactive, responsive user interfaces.
-- **Backend**: Django framework to build robust and scalable web applications.

 ### 🗄️ Databases
 - **MySQL**: Skilled in SQL for managing, querying, and maintaining relational databases, ensuring data integrity and optimizing performance for complex queries.